 A BIG deal…

 I’ve run a handful of half marathons, done too many triathlons and a Half Ironman, so why would running 10km be such a big deal?
 This time last year, I was blitzing training in the lead up to my Half Ironman, running 50 -60km per week, riding 8 hours a week and swimming about 10km.

 After hitting the injury wall in October, I haven’t come close to being able to train like that since.

 As an athlete when you are limited to par-take in your passion, MOJO is stripped bare.

 If I were sensible, my goal would have been just to finish the 10km in a respectable time, similar to what I would have done a year prior.
 I’m not sensible.
 My goal to do bigger and better than I ever had, because I had a point to make.
 Injury was not going to set me back anymore.So about 3-4 weeks ago I felt it all coming together, consistent running and speeds I haven’t seen on my watch in a long time, maybe ever.
 I wasn’t sure what would happen yesterday as I have not run further than 8km since my last race in November 2011.
 I ran blind (no watch), which was a first, with strict instructions to JUST RUN MY GUTS OUT.
-(My abs are sore today, mission accomplished.)

 Caught the tram to federation square, 1000’s of people, no nerves.

 We started off in the masses, trying to find space, once free, I let loose, I told myself – “no regrets means not holding back”.The first 2.5 km was incredible, I was light and fast, effortless, I knew it wouldn’t last (disadvantage of physiology background).

 At this point I was thinking how much easier half marathons are, speed hurts!
 The pace group for my goal time sped past me, woah, how did that happen?
 Fire in my belly I pushed to stay with them.
 At this point I was dizzy, loosing coordination and wasn’t sure how my legs were moving, didn’t feel like I had control.

 I just focused on technique and a straight line.
 The final hill on Flinders st saw me drop back off the pace group, this didn’t sit well with me, come the flat ground I was determined to make up ground, with 200m to go I passed the pace group to go under goal time by 35 seconds.
 I went 2 min faster than I have ever run 10km in a race, with less training.